Our Global Health Program

-Global Health programs provide a unique opportunity for our faculty and staff to teach medical ethics and humanitarian values through structured and mentored experiential learning opportunities in developing countries.
-The primary goal of our Global Health program is to provide valuable services that address the pre-identified needs of the beneficiaries, whether they be physicians, nurses or community members, while simultaneously serving as a bridge between the ethics and global health education students receive through the Center’s curriculum.
-All of the Center’s international electives adhere to a Community Service Learning model, whereby a structured educational experience is provided that combines community service with preparation and reflection.
-Through these structured experiences, Global Health electives as provided by the Center contribute to the development of empathy and humanitarian values in the next generation of health care providers.
+The primary goal of our program is to provide valuable services that address the pre-identified needs of our partners and their beneficiaries, whether they be physicians, nurses or community members, while simultaneously serving as a bridge between the ethics and global health education students receive through the Center’s curriculum.
+All of the Center’s global health electives adhere to a Community Service Learning model, where we provide a structured educational experience that combines service with preparation and reflection.
+Through these structured experiences, our global health electives contribute to the development of empathy and humanitarian values in the next generation of health care providers.

-- To provide opportunities for community service learning experiences in international settings which deepen students’ knowledge in global health and help to address pre-identified needs in the host communities
+- To provide opportunities for community service learning experiences in international settings which deepen students’ knowledge of global health and to help address the pre-identified needs of our host communities and partners

 - To offer a curriculum in global health which builds a foundation of practical knowledge in global health so as to prepare students for overseas work and encourage leadership, ultimately striving to improve the health and human rights of underrepresented populations worldwide